Lazaran/LazDev/RhinoBeetleTutorial/RhinoBeetleTutorial.md

 There are a bunch of cool tags you can give a bone but there are a couple that are integral to pretty much every critter.

   - **hi_**
+    - Ever noticed how most mobs turn their head first to look at you as their body follows behind?
+That's this.
+Importantly, the bone must contain all **head** and **neck** bones, and its pivot point has to be where you want the head to turn from (compare pig and piglin head turns).
   - **ob_**
-    - Theoretically give a hitbox that can be exactly the dimensions of the critter and rotates with the parent bone.
+    - Theoretically give an Oriented-Bounding hitxbox that can have  the dimensions of the critter and rotates with the parent bone.
+Haven't been able to make this work yet, I will update the guide once I do!

+That's it for Bone Behaviours, the rest are beyond the scope of this guide but straightforward to use as well.

+___

 ### _Default States_

 **[ModelEngine](https://git.lumine.io/mythiccraft/model-engine-4/-/wikis/Modeling/Animating-a-Model)** uses a state machine with a list of Default States located in ``plugins/ModelEngine/config.yml``.
 The system automatically plays those states at appropriate times so your mob is fully covered.

-As far as I'm aware, there is no way to add new default states to ModelEngine directly, but that's where MythicMobs comes to the rescue.
+It seems like there should be a way to add new Default States but I'm not sure how.
+I'll update this guide if I ever learn!

 Once you make your MythicMob and apply your model it, it will transfer all the default state animations and continue to play them appropriately.
 You may then add custom animation triggers in the MythicMobs' ``mob.yml`` if you like but that's outside the scope of this guide.

 Make sure to check the default state names and name your animations accordingly.

+___

 Got your critter?
 Here's mine: